 The surgery went well, but the moment of truth came two weeks later.
 “When the DBS device was programmed and switched on, my tremor disappeared within seconds,” Pete says.
 Lisa adds, “I had seen this little muscle in his arm shaking every day and suddenly it just stopped after firing away all these years.
 Then I realised that I would get my old Pete back.
 And very soon, he could do the most normal things, like playing cards, again.
 We could even reduce the dose of Pete’s medication by half!”

 Asked if there is anything he would do differently, Pete says: “The only thing I would do differently is to get a deep brain stimulation device earlier.
 I love my Vercise – it has made such a difference in my life.
 Today, my life is worth living again and words cannot express how grateful and happy I am about that and my whole family is too.”

 This article was sponsored by Boston Scientific.
-The information in this article is given for information purposes only and does not represent an endorsement by the EPDA of any particular treatments, products or companies.
+The information in this article is given for information purposes only and does not represent an endorsement by Parkinson’s Europe of any particular treatments, products or companies.
 This article is not a substitute for advice from your doctor, pharmacist or other healthcare professional.
 Parkinson’s Life makes no representations or warranties of any kind, express or implied, about the completeness or accuracy of information provided.